Sage-Bionetworks/sageseqr/README.md

   synID: Synapse ID to cleaned metadata file with sample identifiers in a column and variables of interest as column names.
   version: Optionally, include Synapse file version number (e.g. 3). sample id: Column name that corresponds to the sample ids (e.g. donorid).
+biomart:
+  synID: This input is optional.
+If left blank, Ensembl will be queried with the gene ids provided in the counts.
+Otherwise, you may provide the Synapse ID to gene metadata from Ensembl.
+This must include gene length and GC content in order to implement Conditional Quantile Normalization.
+  version: Optionally, include Synapse file version number (e.g. 3). gene id: Column name that corresponds to the gene ids (e.g. ensembl_gene_id)
 factors: List of factor variables in brackets.
 Variables must be present in the metadata as column names (e.g. [ "donorid", "source"]).
 continuous: List of continuous variables in brackets.
 Variables must be present in the metadata as column names (e.g[ "rin", "rin2"]).
 ```